 Notable insect pests of the boreal forest: Forest tent caterpillar, birch leafminer, gypsy moth, spruce budworm, jack pine budworm, pine beetle, and the large aspen totrix.

 4 Wonders and Mysteries of the Boreal Forest

-Since much of the boreal forests is still wild, it remains a very mysterious place.
+Since much of the boreal forests are still wild, it remains a very mysterious place.

-Some say Sasquatch lurk in the forests, others say thunderbirds still fly the skies, and some tell tales of fairies that enchant people into long sleeps.
+Some say Sasquatch lurk in the forests, others say thunderbirds still fly the skies, and some tell tales of fairies that enchant people into long sleep.

 But some are factual and still bring amazement to children and adults alike:

 1.The Manicagouan Reservoir

 Made by a meteor Impact 215 million years ago, this ring-shaped lake is intriguing to find when you look at the map of northern Quebec.
 The Manicagouan crater is quite large with a diameter of 70 kilometers across, and a water volume of 137.9 km3.